Does a "RoHS Compliant (Restriction of Hazardous Substances)" label actually mean anything?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which air fryer to trust around rohs compliant (restriction of hazardous substances).
+Every product scored on safety, efficacy, and usability - so you know which air fryer to trust around rohs compliant (restriction of hazardous substances).

 No. RoHS restricts hazardous substances in electronic components - circuit boards, displays, wiring, and plastic housing.
 It does not evaluate or regulate the basket coating, food-contact surfaces, or any cooking components.
 For basket safety, look for food-contact testing (LFGB, FDA compliance, NSF/ANSI 51) and PFAS-free verification.